 It is formally named "Telemental Health Supervision".
 Read the actual board meeting minutes adopting the rule chapter 135-11-.01.

-My goal as a counselor distance supervisor is to help you become licensed as an LPC.
+Whether face to face or distance supervision, my goal as a LPC clinical supervisor is to help you become licensed.
+My goal is your goal.
+Period.
 Navigating the licensing process is difficult.
 It was a challenge even for me.

 A Customized Interview